syncfusion-content/maui-docs/MAUI/Popup/styles.md

 </tr>
 </table>

 N>On Android 33 and above, it is possible to set different corner radii for each corner using the [CornerRadius](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.PopupStyle.html#Syncfusion_Maui_Popup_PopupStyle_CornerRadius) class.
-However, on versions below Android 33, if the same value is provided for all corners, a corner radius will be applied.
-If different values are provided for each corner, the corner radius may not be applied.
+However, on versions below Android 33, a corner radius will be applied if the same value is provided for all corners.
+The corner radius may not be applied if different values are provided for each corner.

 Refer to the following code example for customizing the stroke elements.